 In addition, make sure you’re sending your email resume to the right person—you certainly don’t want the hiring manager to find another supposed recipient of your email resume.

-3. Keywords, keywords, keywords
+3. Keywords, Keywords, Keywords

 • Job Applicant – Roger Meeks – Communications Assistant